joebew42/joebew42.github.io/_posts/2020-12-23-software-architecture-is-overrated.markdown

 Said that, keep in mind about the reality of the adoption and lifecycle of the system. [^1]

 Software architecture decisions should always be driven by business requirements.
 I am not going to implement a faster delivery process if the change rate is low and time to market is not much important.
-Like, I'm not going to implement a quick and automatic scaling solution if there are no numbers to justify it.
+Like, I am not going to implement a quick and automatic scaling solution if there are no numbers to justify it.

 Eventually, business requirements can and will change.